emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-9-15-Implementing A Neural Network Algorithm.md

 neuron $$a=g(z)$$ where $$g$$ is the activation function.

 We now define structure of each layer $$\ell \in \{0, 1, \dots,|L|\}$$ as follows.
-Let $m$ be size of the training set used for modeling.
+Let $m$ be the size of the training set used for modeling.

 | Layer | Activation Function | Output |
 |-------|-------|-------|